-This is an interesting topic that most new traders have stumbled upon some time and wondered, what is high leverage in trading?
+This is an interesting topic that most new traders have stumbled upon some time and wondered, what is high margin in trading?

-It is a way of speculating the markets (forex, crypto, and stocks) with high leverage ratios of up to 100x or even 500x leverage to increase position sizes in order to increase returns.
+It is a way of speculating the markets (forex, crypto, and stocks) with high ratios of up to 100x or even 500x margin to increase position sizes to increase returns.